carla-simulator/carla/Docs/tuto_G_traffic_manager.md

 # Traffic manager

 When we train neural networks to control autonomous vehicles, one of the key challenges the autonomous driving agent has to contend with is other road users.
 On top of the task of recognising and navigating the topology of the road network and maintaining lane discipline, the autonomous driving agent must also recognise other vehicles and anticipate the impact on its planned course of action.
-CARLA's Traffic Manager enables the management of an ensemble of vehicles navigating through the simulation and creating obstacles and challenges for the vehicle of interest, i.e. the vehicle we are training or controlling.
+CARLA's Traffic Manager (TM) enables the management of an ensemble of vehicles navigating through the simulation and creating obstacles and challenges for the vehicle of interest, i.e. the vehicle we are training or controlling.
 In the CARLA literature, we refer to this vehicle as the "Ego vehicle" to distinguish it.

-The Traffic Manager manages the behavior and lifecycles of Non Player Character (NPC) vehicles within the map, populating the simulation with vehicles that act as other road users do on the real road network.
-In this tutorial, we will cover some of the functionality of the Traffic Manager and how to use it in your simulations to create and control NPCs.
+The TM manages the behavior and lifecycles of Non Player Character (NPC) vehicles within the map, populating the simulation with vehicles that act as other road users do on the real road network.
+In this tutorial, we will cover some of the functionality of the TM and how to use it in your simulations to create and control NPCs.
 We will also cover how to use PyGame to fly behind vehicles within the simulation and even control them using the APIs vehicle control interfaces

 ## Setting up the simulator and initialising traffic manager

-First, we will initialise the Traffic Manager and create some traffic randomly distributed around the city.
+First, we will initialise the TM and create some traffic randomly distributed around the city.

 ```py
 import carla